 It's like learning to fight by punching a pillow at home... then getting beaten up on the street in a real fight.

 ... you've got to practise in REAL conversation.

 Who is Small Talk Superhero for?

-- Academics who present their research and attend conferences, symposiums etc.
+- Academics or skilled experts who present their research or area of expertise and attend conferences, symposiums etc.

-- People who live in an English speaking country and reguarly talk with people in English.
+- People who live in an English speaking country and regularly talk with people in English in conversation.